autistic-symposium/blockchains-security-toolkit/master_solidity/saving_gas.md

 ---

-### Use external function modifier
+### Modifiers

 - For all the public functions, the input parameters are copied to memory automatically, and it costs gas.
 - If your function is only called externally, then you should explicitly mark it as external.
 - External function’s parameters are not copied into memory but are read from `calldata` directly.
-- By the way, calling internal functions is cheaper.
+- internal and private are both cheaper than public and external when called from inside the contract in some cases.

 ---